fatvdbergdotus/ai/data_science/glossary.md

   - df.concact(): Combines dataframes by concatenating them along an axis
 - **Skewness**: Skewness describes how asymmetrical a dataset is around its mean (average).
 It tells you whether the data leans more to the left or the right.
 - **Standardize features**: Standardizing features means scaling data so each feature has a mean of 0 and a standard deviation of 1​.
 This makes all features comparable and helps many machine learning models perform better.
+- **TensorBoard** is a visualization tool commonly used with TensorFlow to monitor and analyze machine learning experiments.
+It lets you track metrics like loss and accuracy, visualize model graphs, and compare different training runs, helping you better understand and debug your models.
+- **Terraform** is an open-source tool that lets you define and manage infrastructure (like servers, databases, and networks) using code instead of manual setup.
+By writing configurations in a declarative language (HCL), you can automatically create, update, and version-control resources across cloud providers, making infrastructure more consistent, reproducible, and easy to manage.
 - **Variance**: Variance measures how spread out the values in a dataset are from the mean (average).
 It tells you whether the data points are close together or widely dispersed.